lruslan/ansible-eos/docs/support.rst

 ***********************

 All Ansible EOS role modules provide a consistent output and options for troubleshooting the module operations.
-Each module provides logging and debug information tho help debugging the change the module is introducing.
+Each module provides logging and debug information to help debugging the change the module is introducing.
 Modules provide two arguments for debugging: logging (default=on) and debug (default=off).